birdiescafe/birdiescafe.github.io/index.md

 ## Hours

-Open 7 days a week from 7 am - 1:30 pm.
+Open 7 days a week from 7am - 1:30pm.
+Breakfast served all day, everyday.
+Lunch served 11:30am - 1:30 pm. <i>Sorry no lunch on Sundays!</i>

 ## Contact